-All estimates (using either 5-year data or 5-year data augmented with 1-year data) are updated with CPI through the end of 2012 then trended from December, 2012to April, 2014(11/4 years) with a trending factor of 0.98 percent per year.
+All estimates (using either 5-year data or 5-year data augmented with 1-year data) are updated with CPI from mid-2012 to April, 2015.

-For the non-Puerto Rico Insular Areas of the United States, 9 which currently lack ACS (or PRCS) coverage, national ACS income changes are used as surrogates to update 2000 Decennial Census data.
-HUD anticipates eventually receiving new income data for these areas from the 2010 Decennial Census, which included a "long form" collection of detailed socio-economic information in these areas only.
+For the non-Puerto Rico Insular Areas of the United States, 9 which currently lack ACS (or PRCS) coverage, national ACS income changes are used as surrogates to update 2000 Decennial Census data (which collected 1999 incomes).
+HUD will incorporate the new income data for these areas from the 2010 Decennial Census (which collected 2009 incomes), which included a "long form" collection of detailed socio-economic information in these areas only next year, after providing an opportunity on commenting on the changes resulting from the data rebenchmarking.